usds/uswds-vue/src-docs/guide/index.md

 ## Customize with SASS

-Support for SASS is backed in.
+Support for SASS is baked in.
 To use, import the scss style sheets from `USWDS` and `uswds-vue`;

 ```scss
 @import "~uswds/dist/scss/uswds.css";